akashsairaja-lily/experiment-manager-backend/README.md

 ## 3. **Backend Mocking Requirements**

-- You must **hardcode the API responses**.
+- You must **hardcode the API responses** initially.
+- NOTE: Since this is a backend repository, you are required to integrate a real database (e.g., PostgreSQL, MySQL, or MongoDB) for storing experiments, products, and product types.
+All API endpoints must perform direct database queries to support filtering, searching, pagination, and status updates.
 - Use **Node.js** and **Express** for the mock server implementation.
 - Your mock endpoints must replicate the full functionality and data structure expected by the frontend (products, experiments, filters, approval actions, etc.).
 - No real database integration is required—just return hardcoded/mock data for all endpoints.
-- If you use **NestJS** (a progressive Node.js framework), this will be considered a **bonus point** as it demonstrates knowledge of scalable backend architecture and TypeScript-first server development.
+  (For a full-stack approach, see section 7 below.)

 ---